 Step 1: Prepare to issue equity

 Now that the round is closed, it’s time to prepare your list of investor securities (typically preferred stock), so that you can send your investors their stock certificates right away.
-However, if you’re planning to issue options or advisory shares of any kind, you’ll first need to complete a 409A valuation right away, in order to stay compliant and protect your shareholders from tax penalties down the line.
+However, if you’re planning to issue options or advisory shares of any kind, you’ll first need to complete a 409A valuation in order to stay compliant and protect your shareholders from tax penalties down the line.

 The 409A valuation will determine the fair market value of your company’s common stock — or in other words, it will establish the legal purchase price for options, so that your employees can safely and properly purchase their shares in the future.
 It’s essential that you get a 409A valuation done before issuing equity, as the penalties for failing to do so will fall on the individual shareholders (as opposed to the company itself).